KaotoIO/kaoto-ui/.github/ISSUE_TEMPLATE/step_extension.md

  * Validate that if condition, consequence
  * Validate the `XXXXXX` property has the proper format
  * Add a `test` button to check the configuration

+Remember to **add an e2e test** to check this extension loads when it should and works properly.